eclipse/mraa/README.md

 ### ENV RECOMENDATIONS

+All of these are 'optional', however they are recommended.
+Only a C compiler, cmake and default system libraries are technically required to compile.

 1. node.js 0.10.26
 2. python 3.3.x or 2.7.x
-3. swig-v8 3.0.1
+3. swig-v8 3.0.1 (swig 2.x will work but you will not be able to build node.js
+module so comment out add_directories(javacsript) in src/CmakeLists.txt)
-4. doxygen 1.8.7
+4. doxygen (needed to generate even python doc)
+5. sphinx
+6. pydoc

-To install swig-v8 the swig-v8-git package from AUR is helpful
+To install swig-v8 the swig-v8-git package from AUR is helpful.

 ## COMPILING